- Date : 22/11/2019

 - A 3% cut in housing loans up to Rs 12 lakh.

-But there is a caveat: however noble the intentions maybe, the benefits can be maximised only when the subsidies are transparent, focused, and designed to plug leakages.
+Now to answer the question raised earlier – is subsidy good or bad for India.
+Subsidy is good when it meets its purpose, which is to benefit the poor.
+However noble the intentions might be, the benefits can be maximised only when the subsidies are transparent, focused, and designed to plug leakages.

 Modi has promised us he would work towards that.
 Now we just have to wait and see!